Important Difference Between Lining and Interlining

 It is generally applied in jackets and coats.

-It is generally used in collar, cuffs and the front part of the jackets and coats.
+It is generally used in the collar, cuffs, and the front part of the jackets and coats.